wemake-services/jekyll-theme-hackcss/_posts/2017-09-26-attackingrustforfunandprofit.md

 After a while, I decided that safe Rust would (rightly) prevent 'traditional' overflows, even in non-idiomatic Rust.
 Therefore, I was going to have to do terrible things and abuse `unsafe`.

 I don't look at assembly a ton--let me know if I've done something horribly, horribly wrong here.

+Some of this post is general playing around to see what Rust looks like in gdb, and some of this is actually attempting a contrived (stack) buffer overflow.

 # Buffer Overflows